 How long do Livingstoni cichlids live?

-These fish reach about 10 inches as adults, but they require a massive 125-gallon setup.
+Species of livingstoni cichlids grow to ten inches when they are adults, and require a one hundred and twenty-five setup gallon.
 They can live as long as 10 years or more with proper care.

 How long do Red Empress cichlids live?